uthoplatforms/utho-cloud-controller-manager/README.md

 <article id="work"></article>

 ### How it works
-Utho Application Controller provides a `UthoApplication` CRD to specify the deployment of network resources like Utho LB, Utho TG, etc. Here is an example of `UthoApplication.
+Utho Application Controller provides a `UthoApplication` CRD to specify the deployment of network resources like Utho LB, Utho TG, etc. Here is an example of `UthoApplication`.

+#### ALB Example
 ```yaml
 apiVersion: apps.utho.com/v1alpha1
 kind: UthoApplication